Time clock app - How to pick the best one for your business?

-First consider the size of your company – there are solutions that offer feature sets which suit small businesses better than large and vice versa.
+First. consider the size of your company – there are solutions that offer feature sets which suit small businesses better than larger ones, and vice versa.
 The very best time clock built for a large company might not be the best time clock for a small business.

 4. Which state regulations do you need to fulfill?

-Not only is important that solution fits your company workflow.
-Records must also fit the state regulations of the country where your business is based and where it operates.
+Not only is it important that the solution fits your company workflow, but the records must also fit the state regulations of the country where your business is based and operates.

 5. What is the easiest way for your employees to register hours?

-You want to calculate hours using a simple time clock app, so to make everyone’s life easier rather then harder.
-You need to step in your employees’ shoes for a moment when choosing the clocking software.
+You need to step into your employees’ shoes for a moment when choosing the clocking software.
 If your company workflow is flexible, clocking technology also shouldn’t be too rigid, or registering hours will get frustrating quickly.

-Webtime clock on the other hand could come in more handy in office environments, where employees perform their work mostly behind the computer.
-Each company has a unique situation with its employees work time patterns and conditions, so consider which option is best for your needs.
+Each company has a unique situation with its employees’ work time patterns and conditions, so consider which option is best for your needs.
 In some solutions you can even combine different ways of registering for different employees or teams.